 I’m one of those people who likes everything extra crispy (no mushy french fries please!), so you can see why tofu didn’t appeal to me initially.
 By itself, tofu is rather soggy and flavorless, so I was a bit hesitant to experiment with tofu stir-fry and taco recipes.

 However, when making these grilled tofu tacos, I discovered that you can achieve a crispy texture!
 It just takes a lot of grilling and stirring, at least 30-40 minutes before the tofu is blackened to perfection.

-You can use either corn tortillas or whole grain if you’re looking for a healthier option.
+You can use either corn tortillas, whole grain tortillas or gluten-free tortillas.
 For the cabbage mix, I used a bag that included a mix of green and red cabbage and sliced carrots.

 This was my first time attempting a vegan avocado “cream” sauce, and it was also my first time using Tofutti’s dairy-free sour cream.
 (It’s called Sour Supreme and they carry it in most grocery stores.)
 I use Tofutti’s tofu cream cheese for a lot of recipes, and the sour cream actually tastes quite similar.
 I blended a small amount with an avocado and a few spices, and it tastes really yummy on the tacos!
 (Of course, if you’re a non-vegan, regular sour cream is perfectly fine, too.)